AventusDAO/avn-bridge/README.md

 ##### Only callable by an active validator providing proof (the required number of confirmations) of validator consensus from the T2

 - **registerValidator(bytes memory t1PublicKey, bytes32 t2PublicKey, uint256 t2TransactionId, bytes calldata confirmations)**\
-Registers a new validator account, permanently associating their T1 Ethereum address with their T2 public key and enabling them to participate in consensus.\
+Registers a new validator account, permanently associating their T1 Ethereum address with their T2 public key and allowing them to participate in consensus validation on T1.\
-Does not immediately activate, this step instead occurs automatically upon the next confirmation received from the newly registered validator.\
+Does not immediately activate them internally, this step instead occurs automatically upon the next confirmation received from the newly registered validator.\
 May also be used to re-register a previously deregistered validator.\
 \
 emits _**LogValidatorRegistered(bytes32 indexed t1PublicKeyLHS, bytes32 t1PublicKeyRHS, bytes32 indexed t2PublicKey, uint256 indexed t2TransactionId)**_

 - **deregisterValidator(bytes memory t1PublicKey, bytes32 t2PublicKey, uint256 t2TransactionId, bytes calldata confirmations)**\
-Deregisters and deactivates a validator, retaining their original registration details but immediately removing their ability to call validator functions or participate in consensus.\
+Deregisters and deactivates a validator, retaining their original registration details but immediately removing their ability to participate in consensus validation on T1.\
 \
 emits _**LogValidatorDeregistered(bytes32 indexed t1PublicKeyLHS, bytes32 t1PublicKeyRHS, bytes32 indexed t2PublicKey, uint256 indexed t2TransactionId)**_

 - **publishRoot(bytes32 rootHash, uint256 t2TransactionId, bytes calldata confirmations)**\
-Stores a merkle tree root representing the latest set of transactions to have occurred on the T2.\
+Stores a merkle tree root hash representing the latest set of transactions to have occurred on T2.\
 \
 emits _**LogRootPublished(bytes32 indexed rootHash, uint256 indexed t2TransactionId)**_